Shaher11/delivery-app/README.md

-## About Student Management System
+## About Parcels To Home System

-This is a student management web app.
+This is a delivery web app.
 The technologies that were used to develop this app are "Laravel, Vue.js TailwindCSS and RestAPI,"

 ### Technologies